NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/dataset_files/readme.md

   + label_noise_sweep: bool, true iff this experiment is part of the label noise sweep
   + batch_size_sweep: bool, true iff this experiment is part of the batch size sweep
   + regularization_sweep: bool, true iff this experiment is part of the regularization sweep
-  + learning_rate_batch_size_sweep: bool, true iff this experiment is part of the learning rate x batch size sweep
-  + size_adjusted_regularization_sweep: bool, true iff this experiment is part of the size-adjusted regularization sweep
   + optimizer_sweep: bool, true iff this experiment is part of the optimizer sweep
   + activation: string, the activation function used for hidden layers
   + batch: string, a nickname for the experimental batch this experiment belongs to